What is CoinDash (CDT)? Beginner’s Guide

 - Marketplace: Explore new cryptocurrency opportunities, “receive real-time market data, and access 3rd party investment instruments”.
 The marketplace includes subjects like trending cryptocurrencies and updated ICO information.

 How Does CoinDash Work?

 As an ERC20 token, CDT is compatible with the Ethereum blockchain.
-Currently, Coindash implementations support Ethereum and RSK but hopes to support all smart contract blockchains in the regards of social trading.
+Currently, Coindash implementations support Ethereum and RSK but they hope to support all smart contract blockchains in the purview of social trading.

 CoinDash is available on mobile apps and online.
 The product is considered a market network that includes a marketplace, social network, and SaaS (Software-as-a-Service) component.
 The market network offers integration of multiple exchanges such as Poloniex and HitBTC to keep users informed of overall analytics.
 It also supports “if-then automations on ICO investments.
 Example: invest in ICO X if 75% of the cap is raised within the first 24 hours.”
 Additionally, trades can be conducted under “if-then” conditions.

 - Marketplace: Data produced by the SaaS and network layers enable easier discovery of investment opportunities.